 It has a great heritage and numerous monuments, one of the most outstanding Easter processions in Spain and it is an indispensable step on the Camino de Santiago.
 You can walk through history visiting the Pulchra Leonina Gothic Cathedral (built on the site of the Roman Baths, a Royal Palace and the first Romanesque Cathedral in all Spain), the San Isidoro Basilica (which is a museum and a Pantheon- where 33 members of the Leonese court lie), the Botines House (built by Gaudí in 1982), Palace of the Guzmán family - built on the site of the old wall between the years 1559 and 1572.
 This is just a small window into what this historic city offers to visitors.

-The Parador de Leon is scheduled to close for renovation from 15th December 2017 until 28th February 2020.
+The Parador de Leon is scheduled to close for renovation from 15th December 2017 until Autumn 2020.

 Restaurant meal times & typical dishes

 Breakfast is served from 7.30 to 11.00 and from 7.30 to 11.30 on sunday.
 Dinner is served from 20.30 to 23.30.

 It may be possible to arrive up to 22.00 and still enjoy a meal.

 In the restaurant: Sahagum lamb rice with "Botillo" sausage and salt beef terrine with goat cheese and reineta apple.

 - B. Ainsley